by Rose Rohloff

 Many people have expressed utter frustration from lack of a good Primary Care Doctor, warranting unnecessary ER visits because a doctor will not call back; the lack of one doctor in charge who would simply LISTEN to them, who knows them - not as personal friends, but with an in-depth professional relationship.

 I have been asked several times in various states, "Do you know of any good Primary Care Doctors?
 I cannot find one."
-Universally, I am hearing about the lack of comprehensive assessments, getting to know and listen to what is going on, causing the passing through of patients to specialists versus a primary care doctor creating a plan of care and focused tests for getting an actual diagnosis; along with hospital visits with increasing costs that could and should be avoided because of the conditions getting worse or prolonged because the doctor does not take the time to get to know the patient and their symptoms.
+Universally, I am hearing: a gross lack of comprehensive assessments from doctors; clinicians not taking the time to get to know and listen to what is going on, causing the passing through of patients to specialists versus a primary care doctor creating a plan of care and focused tests for getting an actual diagnosis; lack of avoidance for hospital visits with increasing costs that could and should be avoided because conditions allowed to worsen; and doctors simply writing prescriptions for symptoms.

 Her quote continues, "... insight further into consumer driven wants, we are finding that a substantial sector of the population does not want or need a primary care physician relationship.
 People need primary care but not necessarily a physician relationship."
-The issue is the primary care physician practices have been acquired by the hospitals with the biggest complaint from people, of not being able to find a PCP, and those now under health systems, the doctor only giving 15 minutes of time and then passing off with no plan of care, simply writing another prescription.
-Many in the public just find it faster or are being told to just go to the ER.
-From the perspective of health system CEOs, it would appear primary care is not wanted or needed.
-But when actually speaking with individuals across the country, it is the opposite from the lack of care coordination, and "the doctor doesn't know me and is not taking the time to listen to figure out an actual diagnosis."
+The issue is the primary care physician practices have been acquired by the hospital-health systems, with the biggest complaint from people in the population not being able to find a PCP; and those now under health systems, the doctor only giving 10-15 minutes of time, before passing off to specialists with no plan of care, and/or simply writing another prescription.
+Many in the public just find it faster, or are being told to just go to the ER.
+From the perspective of health system CEOs, it would appear primary care is not wanted or needed, which drives up the hospital ER and inpatient business.
+When actually speaking with individuals across the country, it is the opposite, people complain lack of care coordination, and "the doctor doesn't know me and is not taking the time to listen to me - I want them to actually figure out a diagnosis of what is wrong."

 A middle aged male was recently experiencing severe abdominal pain, subsequently prescribed three (3) medications in two (2) weeks from three (3) different sources (an Emergency Room, a primary care doctor, a Gastroenterologist).
 There was no diagnosis, no care coordination within an established plan of care, no thorough instruction in the medications, with the last prescription based on a guessed misdiagnosis which worsened his pain.
 One prescription was a steroid with the patient being instructed to take as he needed it; the second was an offering by the office secretary blindly asking if he wanted an Epipen when he called to actually speak with the physician for worsening abdominal pain, swelling and to discuss his lab work.